RKrauth/node-red-contrib-rdkafka/README.md

     npm install node-red-contrib-rdkafka-secure

-You may see a lot of warnings as librdkafka compiles and installs, particularily on MacOS, but it does work.
+You may see a lot of warnings as librdkafka compiles and installs, particularly on MacOS, but it does work.

 **If you need SSL support on MacOS**, check out the [node-rdkafka instructions](https://github.com/Blizzard/node-rdkafka#mac-os-high-sierra--mojave) for environment variables you will need to set before running `npm install`.

+# Run

+If you want to have more than 3 Kafka consumers (*Kafka In* nodes), you might need to set the environment variable *UV_THREADPOOL_SIZE* to a higher value, see [rdkafka readme](https://github.com/Blizzard/node-rdkafka#standard-api-1).

 Start node-red as normal or with `-v` for better debugging